kroffo/kroffo.github.io/index.md

 inventing my own puzzle, pictured on the right above.
 This was for my [Honors Thesis]({{ site.baseurl }}/docs/thesis.pdf) at SUNY Oswego.
 (Fall 2015 - Fall 2016)

-When I'm not at work, I am surely spending time with my lovely wife Lexi, and our toddler Layla.
-I also enjoy playing video games as well as playing guitar.
-I've had many other hobbies over the years, the most interesting of which is collecting and solving Rubik's cubes!
+When I'm not at work, I enjoy spending time with my lovely wife Lexi, and our toddler Layla.
+I also enjoy playing guitar as well as playing video games.
+I've had many other hobbies over the years, the most interesting of which is probably collecting and solving Rubik's cubes!
 I have around 100 Rubik's cube-like puzzles, including one which I personally invented and 3D printed for a research project in college.
 The Roffo Cube is pictured below.